-A Review: The Light Between Oceans by M.L.
-Stedman – The Traveling Bookworm
+A Review: What You Wish For by Katherine Center – The Traveling Bookworm

 Last weekend, we took our first trip to lovely Miami, Florida, for the wedding of our dear friends Conner and Alex.
 My husband Michael was an usher, so we had to be there, but even if he wasn’t, we would have made any excuse to visit Miami!
 Who doesn’t want to spend a few days in sunshine, warm weather, and near the ocean?

 The hotel was chosen by the bride and groom, and it was in a lovely location that was not too busy for a homebody like me.
 We stayed at Hotel Arya in Coconut Grove, which is about 25-30 minutes away from Downtown Miami.
 Our hotel was right near the water and had some amazing views!
 Surrounded by smaller restaurants, cafes, and bake shops, we could easily walk to lunch or dinner and save some money instead of taking an Uber or Lyft.